Man charged with animal cruelty after authorities find dozens of carcasses on Sandwich property

 The ropes were so tight that the cattle couldn’t move properly, Johnson alleged in his email.
 He said he also saw multiple carcasses and carcass parts on the property.

-With the sheriff’s deputy, Johnson said they entered a fenced in area of the property and saw the animals were tethered near sharp metal objects, without access to clean water.
-They also alleged they saw multiple injured sheep and goats having difficulty walking.
+With the sheriff’s deputy, Johnson said they entered a fenced-in area of the property and saw the animals were tethered near sharp metal objects without access to clean water.
+They also alleged that they saw multiple injured sheep and goats having difficulty walking.

 Raza-Ahsan was arrested by DeKalb County sheriff’s deputies Tuesday, processed and released with orders to appear in court, according to the sheriff’s office.